Debate, Voting and Decorum

 Any member who wishes to participate in the proceedings must:

 - be in their assigned seat to be recognized and to speak;

 - be in contemporary business attire (including a jacket and tie for male members); and

 - not use any displays or props in the Chamber.

 Members may address the House in English, French or an indigenous language.
 Simultaneous interpretation is always available in English and French.
-Additionally, there is a process in place by which members can request simultaneous interpretation of an indigenous language in both the Chamber and committees.
+Members may also request to have simultaneous interpretation into English and French of their interventions in an indigenous language in both the Chamber and committees.

 Debates normally continue until no member wishes to speak.
 Some Standing Orders or special orders provide for deadlines within which the Speaker can put the question, such as motions subjected to time allocation or closure.

 Referring to Members